All-in-One Travel Insurance For All Types of Sports

 • and other sports involving a comparable degree of risk

-• mono-skiing
+• downhill/cross-country skiing, mono-skiing

-• skibobbing
+• bob-sleigh riding, sledging, skibobbing

 • snowbungeekayaking